cambridge-collection/digitalpreservation-docs.lib.cam.ac.uk/preserving-websites.md

 5. Be aware that a web crawler can only read information on your webpage that is available when the webpage first loads.
 It won’t be able to read anything extra.
 For example, if content is loaded onto the page automatically by ‘infinite scrolling’ then the web crawler will not be access this content.

 6. Archival crawlers find your content by following links, they cannot deal with URLs which are not referenced explicitly in the HTML but embedded in JavaScript or Flash presentations.
-If using JavaScript in your website it is a good idea to place the same content from the JavaScript in a <noscript> tag.
+If using JavaScript in your website it is a good idea to place the same content from the JavaScript in a no script tag.

     If you use this method, ensure the contents are exactly the same as what is contained in the JavaScript, and that this content is shown to visitors who do not have JavaScript enabled in their browser.
 Like any functionality on the web, if it needs to contact the originating server in order to work, it will fail when archived.
 As a general rule of thumb, simple HTML is the easiest to archive.

 7. File formats.
 Chose open formats or at least formats that can be read by open source software.
 See further guidelines on file formats in the ‘File formats’ section on page 3.